 - Offload unnecessary cyber risk by narrowing the attack surface to only what is necessary.

-From a compliance perspective, CIS Benchmarks map directly to many major standards and regulatory frameworks, including NIST CSF, ISO 27000, PCI DSS, HIPAA, and more.
+From a compliance standpoint, CIS Benchmarks map directly to many major standards and regulatory frameworks, including NIST CSF, ISO 27000, PCI DSS, HIPAA, and more.

-For organizations governed by a security framework, maintaining configuration in line with the CIS Benchmarks is a huge step toward compliance.
-This also helps to protect organizations against financial hardship, as non-compliance can lead to costly fines — particularly in the event of a breach.
+For organizations governed by a security framework, maintaining configurations in line with the CIS Benchmarks is a huge step in building sustainable compliance programs.

-In addition to the CIS Benchmarks, the Center for Internet Security offers two additional resources.
+In addition to the CIS Benchmarks, the Center for Internet Security provides other cybersecurity resources.

-CIS also offers CIS Hardened Images.
-These virtual machine images are pre-configured operating system configurations that already meet CIS Benchmark baselines.
+CIS Hardened Images are virtual machine images that are pre-configured operating system configurations that already meet CIS Benchmark baselines.
 CIS updates and patches these images regularly and are available in profiles for both CIS Benchmark levels.

 How to Implement Benchmarking in Your Organization

-- Download the benchmarking documents and implement the suggestions manually.
+Organizations can download the benchmarking documents directly from the CIS website and implement the suggestions manually.

 While it is theoretically possible to implement CIS Benchmarks manually, most organizations use an automated CIS Benchmark tool.
 An automated solution makes it faster and easier to implement and maintain compliance with the CIS Benchmarks.